 - name: Run tests

-run: npm testPart of GitLab's all-in-one DevOps platform, GitLab CI/CD offers tight integration with SCM, issue tracking, and robust built-in security features.
+run: npm testPart of GitLab's all-in-one DevOps platform, GitLab CI/CD offers tight integration with SCM, issue tracking, and strong built-in security features.

 Example: Basic GitLab CI/CD (.gitlab-ci.yml)